elunna/hackem/hackem_changelog.md

     - Mirrorbright no longer hinders spell-casting.
     - Healers no longer receive Mirrorbright as a sacrifice gift, they get the Drowsing Rod instead.
 - [x] Mortality Dial
-    - Was COLD_IRON in splice, but made it silver.
+    - Was COLD_IRON in splice, made it IRON.
-    - Cancels trolls and zombies from reviving.
+    - Prevents trolls and zombies from reviving.
 - [x] Mouser's Scalpel (slashem-up)
     - a rapier which gives +5 to-hit bonus and +1 to-damage.
-Since rapiers are not randomly generated, one can only find a naturally generated Mouser's Scalpel in Grund's Stronghold.
-- [x] Mystic Eyes (Previously known as Lenses of Death Perception)
+- [x] Mystic Eyes (splice)
+    - (Previously known as Lenses of Death Perception)
     - Grants DeathVision
     - As long as the wearer is not blind, they deal double damage, but constantly hallucinate.
-Deathvision's double damage is applied everywhere it should be (including spells/wands)
+Deathvision's double damage is applied everywhere  (including spells/wands)
     - Grants searching.
     - Made out of gemstone
 - [x] Origin